-All fund-raising project must be reviewed and approved by the Office of Student Services.
+All fund-raising projects must be reviewed and approved by the Office of Student Leadership.
 Information needed for this review includes:

-- The amount of money to be raised (project goal) - Persons and/or businesses who will be solicited - · Clearly defined objectives - University resources committed to the project (i.e. campus group(s)) - Timetable and action plans
+- The amount of money to be raised (project goal) - Persons and/or businesses who will be solicited - Clearly defined objectives - University resources committed to the project (i.e. campus group(s)) - Time table and action plans